yunusdanabas/MuJoCo_CartPole/README.md

 - **`controller/`**
   - `linear_controller.py`: Implements the linear controller and its training routine.
   - `lqr_controller.py`: Contains functions for linearizing the cart-pole system and computing the LQR gain matrix.
-  - `neuralnetwork_controller.py`: Defines the MLP (or `CartPolePolicy`) used for neural network control.
+  - `nn_controller.py`: Defines the MLP (`CartPoleNN`) used for neural network control.

 - **`env/`**
   - `cartpole.py`: Contains the nonlinear cart-pole dynamics.
   - `closedloop.py`: Provides a wrapper for closed-loop simulation using Diffrax.

 - **`lib/`**
   - `trainer.py`: Implements the training loop for the neural network controller using an energy-shaping plus cart-deviation loss.
-  - `utils.py`: Contains helper functions for sampling initial conditions and plotting trajectories, energies, and costs.
+  - `utils.py`: Provides miscellaneous utilities such as state conversions and random sampling.

-- **Main Scripts:**
+  - `visualizer.py`: Contains plotting helpers that save figures to the `results/` directory.

-  - `main_linear_only.py`: Trains and tests the linear controller and LQR in the JAX simulation environment.
+- **Main Scripts (in `scripts/`):**
   - `mujoco_lqr_controller_interactive.py`: Runs an interactive LQR controller in MuJoCo with overlays and keyboard controls.
   - `mujoco_linear_control.py`: Implements the trained linear controller in a MuJoCo simulation.
   - `nn_mujoco.py`: Deploys the trained neural network controller in MuJoCo.
   - `train_nn_controller.py`: Trains the neural network controller using differentiable simulation and rollout cost minimization.

 - **Additional Files:**